juanfernandes/juanfernandes-uk/src/notes/monthly-notes-july-2021.md

 ---
 layout: "post"
 eleventyExcludeFromCollections: true
-postImage: v1579162295/trianglify.png
-title: 'Monthly Notes: July 2021'
+title: "Monthly Notes: July 2021"
-description: July was a bit of a mixed bag of events and feelings, including having my second covid jab, celebrating our 18th wedding anniversary and more...
+description: "July was a bit of a mixed bag of events and feelings, including having my second covid jab, celebrating our 18th wedding anniversary and more..."
 keywords:
   - trezor
   - crypto
   - NFT art
   - NFT
   - listening
   - watching
   - sides
   - personal
   - freelance
   - work
-date: 2021-08-04T23:00:00.000+00:00
+date: 2021-08-04T23:00:00Z
 tags:
   - monthly-notes
-- notes
 tweetId: "1423228658941050880"
 ---
-July was a bit of a mixed bag of events and feelings, including having my second covid jab, celebrating our 18th wedding anniversary and also our first restaurant visit in nearly two years.
+July was a bit of a mixed bag of events and feelings, including having my second covid jab, celebrating our 18th wedding anniversary and also our first restaurant visit in nearly two years.{.lead}

 ## Work